cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/settings.md

-The "Settings" tab allows you to configure Cloudpilot.
+The "Settings" tab allows you to configure CloudpilotEmu.

 # Settings